arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-To be fair, the error message in the example is not that complex.
+The error message in the example is not that complex.
 However, using this approach JUnit 5 will only construct the error message when the assertion fails.
-This way you only pay the cost if failure happens.
-This can have an impact on the build speed of very large projects.
+This way, we only pay the cost if failure happens.

 ## Grouped Assertions

-Normally, test execution will stop at the first assertion failure.
-Using JUnit 5 grouped assertions we can run all the assertions before reporting a failure.
-This can be done using the `assertAll()` method and providing the different assertions as parameters to the method.
+When running tests, test execution will stop at the first assertion failure.
+Using JUnit 5 grouped assertions, we can run all the assertions before reporting a failure.
+We can do this by using the `assertAll()` method and providing the different assertions as parameters to the method.

 Let's say we want to verify that a person has a correct name.
 This means that we need to assert that both the first and last name are correct:

 ```java
 @Test